Insider Lab

 CircleCI also assured its customers of regular security reviews and risk assessments to identify weak areas and areas of improvement.
 There have been reports of customers who have reported attacker misusing the stolen credentials, so it is possible that the impact of the breach is yet to be determined.

-Key Lessons to Learn from the CircleCI Breach
+Key lessons to learn from the CircleCI’s breach

 The CircleCI data breach is a prime example of how sophisticated attacks can undermine even the most reliable security controls such as encryption and multi-factor authentication.
 Advanced threats are aware of these controls and adopt techniques to evade or bypass them.
 To remain updated, continually evaluating your security posture against the latest threats is essential.